 With that said, here is our guide on how to wear a lapel flower or boutonniere.

-Where to Wear a Lapel Flower or Boutonniere
+How to Wear a Lapel Flower or Boutonniere

 The most important part of wearing a boutonniere or lapel flower is making sure it is appropriate.
 This overlaps slightly with the next section concerning the type of flower you should wear, but nevertheless deserves its own amount of thought.